freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 Open the Disks Utility by navigating to Applications->Utilities->Disks.

 Insert your Transfer Device into a USB port and select it from the left column.
 Brand new devices sometimes have pre-configured partitions, which you will need to remove.
-Select any block of partitioned data, and click the minus (`-`) button to remove any unwanted partitions.
+Select any block of partitioned data, and click the minus (``-``) button to remove any unwanted partitions.

 |Unwanted Bloatware Partition|

-Click the plus (`+`) button to register a new partition to cover the entire available space.
+Click the plus (``+``) button to register a new partition to cover the entire available space.
 This should automatically be filled out for you in the wizard.

 Be sure to do a full wipe of the existing data during this step, especially if you choose to repurpose an older USB stick.
 Select "Overwrite existing data with zeroes (Slow)" from the "Erase" options.
 This does mean that the reformatting step will take some extra time, but it is the best way to insure that previous data from older transfers, or manufacturer bloatware, is removed from the Transfer Device.

 Give your new partition a complex, diceware-generated passphrase.

-If you plan on using this USB stick as a permanent backup, you will be responsible for retaining this passphrase for the long-haul.
+.. note:: Protip: If you plan on using this USB stick as a permanent backup, you will be responsible for retaining this passphrase for the long-haul.
 If you only want to use this USB as an intermediary backup, and plan on discarding the data after a successful migration, you may discard the passphrase once everything is completed.

 |Create Partition|